petevdp/share_notes/notes.md

 - if you have a link you can join a room

-- room participants will be stored in redis

 - store recently visited rooms and settings:

   - server side if signed in